 We have long experience in legal kit publishing - starting with the creation of the Victorian Conveyancing Kit in 1976 by our author (Dale Sedgman).
 The publishing role moved first to the Consumers' Law Reform Association and then to Legal Kits Pty Ltd.

 Real estate agents have shown what happens to fees when competition is banned in favour of a small self-serving elite.
 Instead of charging a fee that reflects work actually done, they take a share of what their client owns.
-As the price of houses goes through the roof, agent fees escalate automatically.
+As the price of houses goes through the roof, agent fees do the same - quietly and automatically.
 (And the agents condemn the State Government's percentage based (stamp) duty because it escalates with property values!).
-Agent fees (along with duty) have become a major expense when changing houses, and contribute significantly to the "housing affordability crisis" that is widely discussed following the housing price rises in 2016/2017.
+Agent fees (along with duty) have become a major expense when changing houses, and contribute significantly to the widely reported "housing affordability crisis" of 2016/2017.

 At the time of writing, the Conveyancing Kit is under review and not available.

 Over the years Legal Kits of Victoria added other kits to its range: